 - It can be easily extended to multiprocessors.

-- Wait/Sleep method can be implemented more easily and cleanly
+- The wait/Sleep method can be implemented more easily and cleanly.

 - Sometimes create space-related issues in case of blocked threads.